 Before getting into the solution, it is important first to understand why a Windows computer may not recognize your iPhone.
 Explaining this issue in the simplest form, Apple products which basically include iPhone, iPad and MacBook don’t go very well with Microsoft’s Windows, hence whenever these two are brought together, they do not communicate easily.
 This is exactly why new errors and bugs keep on popping every now and then.
 And one such bug occurs when Windows 10 fails to detect iPhone.

 Thorough research on this issue states that there is no single fix available to resolve this issue.
-For those who are seriously looking to resolve it will have to go through several checks, basically, trial and error method to see if their problem gets resolved.
+Those who are seriously looking to resolve it will have to go through several checks, basically, trial and error method to see if their problem gets resolved.

 1. Simply Reboot